Home » Cause » Let’s Break Free From Plastic Pollution

 1. The bill calls for a reduction in the manufacture of single-use products.

-2. The bill includes a tax on carryout bags, and would establish programs to refund consumers for returning beverage containers.
+2. The bill includes a tax on carryout bags and would establish programs to refund consumers for returning beverage containers.

 3. Companies creating plastics would be held fiscally responsible for the collecting, managing, and recycling or composting of plastic products.
 A minimum percentage of the products must be reusable, recyclable, or compostable.
 All beverage containers must have an increasing percentage of recycled content in them before being sold to consumers.

 4. A temporary moratorium would be placed on the manufacturing of plastics until regulations are updated.
-This would allow manufacturers to transition their practices to meet necessary quality standards for new products to be created from collected, sorted, and reprocessed materials instead of new material.
+This would allow manufacturers to transition their practices to meet necessary quality standards for new products to be created from collected, sorted, and reprocessed materials instead of new materials.

 Sea Turtle and all images by NOAASea turtle and all images by NOAA

 Be heard.
-Tell Congress, today, why you support the Break Free From Plastic Pollution Act.
+Tell Congress today why you support the Break Free From Plastic Pollution Act.

 Read what others are writing from across the nation and beyond.